Bull Running in Spain

 Participating

-San Fermin outside the encierro
+San Fermin Beyond the Encierro

-The festival runs continuously from July 6 (the opening ceremony, the chupinazo rocket at noon from the town hall) through July 14.
-It is not a brief annual event; it is a week of concerts, fireworks, processions, and street life.
-The opening day’s crowd in Plaza del Castillo is enormous.
-The white clothing and red neckerchief combination is the standard dress.
-Peña clubs (local drinking societies) march in groups with bands.
+The festival runs from July 6 (the chupinazo rocket from the town hall at noon, the opening ceremony that begins the week) through July 14.
+It is not a brief daily event; it is a continuous week of concerts, fireworks, processions, and street life in white clothing and red neckerchiefs.
+Plaza del Castillo is the social centre throughout, with outdoor bars serving kalimotxo (red wine and cola) from morning.

 Accommodation